PRASHANTPR7/React-Router-Course-Project/README.md

 React Router Course Project
 ========
+#### I have forked this repo and done the project so that i can learn more about React-Router...happy Coding
 #### This is the repository for the project we'll build together during TylerMcGinnis.com's "React Router" course, for more information on the course see [tylermcginnis.com/courses](https://tylermcginnis.com/courses)

 ## You can see the final project [here](https://tylermcginnis.com/projects/router-league/)